hariprasadraja/dotfiles/README.md

 ## Disclaimer ⚠️

 I am not sure either this will work fine at your PC. please try this at your own risk.
-Read the source code before using it and feel free to edit as well.
+Fork it, Read it, Customize it and Play with it.

-Raise :bug: if any.
+Create an Issue for :bug: to fix.
 ## How To

 Clone the Repository into the home directory as `.bashconfig/`